sabaz120/createSiteMap/README.md

   With this, the module will be downloaded into your project.

-  $ composer require diversen/get-meta-tags

-  This will install a package to get the names of each page

 2) Add the following to your composer.json:

 In the autoload section in psr-4 add the following line: